dockergiant/rolldev/docs/configuration/blackfire.md

 For information on what Blackfire is, please see the [introduction to Blackfire](https://blackfire.io/docs/introduction) in Blackfire documentation.

-Blackfire may be enabled on both `magento1` and `magento2` env types by adding the following to the project's `.env` file (or exporting them to environment variables prior to starting the environment):
+Blackfire may be enabled on both `magento1` and `magento2` env types by adding the following to the project's `.env.roll` file (or exporting them to environment variables prior to starting the environment):

 ```
 ROLL_BLACKFIRE=1